runarer/CLI-Tools/README.md

 ## How to run
 Use `dotnet run --` from project foldrer instead of name of program.

+## Possible improvements
+First improvement would be to use something like the System.CommandLine NuGet package from Microsoft to handle the argument parsing.

+Another improvement could be to add colour and icons to the output.
+There are packages that can make this easier, like Specter.Console and Terminal.GUI.
+The first one probably the best match for small CLI programs without much imput.

+For a program like `ls` there are a lot of options for showing information about files.

 ## echo
 Some echos seperate on space and put each on its own line, but this works like echo in Git Bash so the whole text on one line.